Cab Calloway School of the Arts: Arts

-In fall 2004, CCSA opened its own gallery, which has been used to showcase students and local artists.
+In the fall of 2004, CCSA opened its own gallery, which has been used to showcase students and local artists.
 In 2009, the building underwent a $22 million renovation that focused on important upkeep such as ensuring doors were up to fire code, plumbing, HVAC system replacement, and window installation.
 In 2012, the 1,028-seat theatre was torn down and a $9.8 million theatre was built in its place.
-It opened in fall 2014.
+It opened in the fall of 2014.

 Theatre

 The Communication Arts department directs videography for most of the school and all shows are edited, produced, and/or live-streamed by students.